kjellm/feide/README.md

 (The MIT License)

-Copyright © 2012 Kjell-Magne Øierud
+Copyright © 2012 Gyldendal ASA

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the ‘Software’), to deal in the Software without restriction, including